-MWDOC presently develops, coordinates, and delivers a substantial number of programs and services aimed at elevating stakeholders' awareness about water policy, efficient water use and best practices, and the District's role in advocating for sound policy and water reliability investments that are in the best interest of Orange County.
+MWDOC presently develops, coordinates, and delivers a substantial number of programs and services aimed at elevating stakeholders' awareness about water policy, efficient water use, and the District's role in advocating for sound policy and water reliability investments that are in the best interest of Orange County.
+As water is a necessary resource to all life, these efforts encourage and benefit all Orange County residents and businesses, across all demographics.

-Over the past several years, there has been a significant shift in the way people receive information.
+Over the past decade, there has been a significant shift in the way people receive information.
 The media market is overcrowded and constantly evolving.
 The public is bombarded minute by minute with news from their phones, televisions, computers and tablets.
-Traditional print media has been on the decline and at the same time, digital media is exploding.
+Traditional media has been on the decline and at the same time, digital media continues to explode.
 Water providers must prove themselves to be relatable, trustworthy, and essential.
-This is accomplished by communicating more frequently and more effectively using a wider array of tools and channels.
-It is important to realize that no one communications tool or channel can fulfill all of the District's identified goals and objectives.
+This is accomplished by communicating more frequently and more effectively using a wider array of tools and channels to meet the needs and interests of an extremely diverse demographic.
+It is important to recognize that no single communications tool or channel can fulfill all of the District's identified goals and objectives.
+Instead, a holistic approach should be taken, utilizing all the tools in the toolbox to create a compounding and inclusive impact.

-Moreover, a constant challenge for the District is communicating the value MWDOC provides to the County, as well as the need to invest in big picture infrastructure and resources.
-Historically, and typical for the industry, MWDOC has maintained a modest public profile.
-However, the District's influence is growing and MWDOC has quickly become a leading regional voice for water in the State.
-MWDOC's very vocal support for the California WaterFix and increased participation in state water regulations and policy has elevated the District's profile in the water industry.
-It has become necessary to increase communications efforts to reach people where they spend the most time - on social media and through other firmly established electronic channels.
+Historically, and typical for the industry, MWDOC has maintained a modest public profile, however, the District's influence continues to grow, and MWDOC has quickly become a leading regional voice for water in the State.
+MWDOC's very vocal support for the Delta Conveyance Project (DCP), investments in quality water education, water use efficiency, and emergency management, as well as increased participation in state water regulations and policy has elevated the District's profile in the water industry.
+It has become necessary to expand communications efforts to reach people where they spend the most time - on social media and through other firmly established electronic channels.

 Strategic communication is an ongoing activity where the purpose, audience, message, tools, and channels may change at any given moment, however, for the most part, the overarching goals remain the same.
 As a result of this, MWDOC's Strategic Communications Program and Plan must remain a living document in order to implement effective, relevant communication with timeliness and accuracy.
-This document serves as a blueprint, establishing a baseline understanding for how MWDOC's programs will provide information and value to its various stakeholders, partners and employees; enhance the District's image; and why these programs and services support MWDOC's mission, goals and objectives to secure long term water reliability to the region.
+This document serves as a blueprint, establishing a baseline understanding for how MWDOC's programs will provide information and value to its various stakeholders, partners, and employees; enhance the District's image; and, support MWDOC's mission, goals and objectives to secure long term water reliability for the region.